jeremytammik/tbc/a/1971_unit_test.md

 A case at hand came up in the question on [how to get all materials (of fabrication items) possible in the database](https://forums.autodesk.com/t5/revit-api-forum/how-to-get-all-materials-of-fabrication-item-possible-in-the/td-p/11509305):

-**Question:**
-I want to get all the fabrication material name and their group's name,

-As I want to create a setting where the users may select material-based action.
+**Question:** I want to get all the fabrication material names and their groups' names to create a setting where the users may select material-based actions.

-Currently I'm only able to get the materials that are used in Placed FabricationPart instance via the below mentioned code:
+Currently, I'm only able to get the materials that are used in placed `FabricationPart` instances via this code:

 <pre class="code">
 &nbsp;&nbsp;<span style="color:blue;">var</span>&nbsp;<span style="color:#1f377f;">allFabParts</span>&nbsp;=&nbsp;<span style="color:blue;">new</span>&nbsp;FilteredElementCollector(document)